The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Problem Demonstration

-\textbf{Discussion}.
 Examining the three example cases together, it can be observed that MSE is a rather poor proxy for PEHE, which is quite counterintuitive as better fit is believed to generally lead to improved CATE estimates.
 Therefore, simple model selection metrics, such as MSE, may not be sufficient to identify desirable solutions.
 Focusing too much on benchmark datasets and (indirectly) PEHE can be dangerous as well.
 Just because a solution achieves a low level of errors on CATEs does not necessarily mean this is the desirable solution.
 Let us consider the following hypothetical scenario.
 A new CATE estimator has been developed (case 2).
 Practitioners perform model selection with MSE and thus choose to proceed with case 1 model due to lower MSE.
 On the other hand, research community deemed case 2 model not good enough as case 3 estimator achieved better PEHE on benchmark datasets.
 Both communities rejected a perfectly sound and desirable case 2 solution.
 How do we overcome this situation?
 Shall we exploit the benchmarks too?

 It is straightforward to pick case 2 solution by examining the plots.
 With actual datasets, plotting is not an option due to high-dimensionality of input features, leaving performance metrics as the only feedback signal.
 These are clearly not ideal as relying on any of them exclusively may result in undesirable solutions, as shown in the examples.
 Perhaps an untapped potential lies in a combination of goodness-of-fit and CATE loss measures, or variations of such.
 This is motivated by an observation that even though the non-trivial case 2 solution has neither the best MSE, nor the best PEHE, its sum of MSE and PEHE is the lowest.
 As evidenced by the presented simulation study and analysis, model selection in the causal effect estimation setting is clearly non-trivial and poses many challenges.
 Performance metrics seem to play an important role, possibly having a much stronger influence on the final performance of CATE estimation than it is commonly assumed.
 This motivates further study on causal model selection, CATE estimators, and their interplay, but on datasets closer to reality.
 This is the subject of the remaining content of this paper.